djmorris7/djmorris7.github.io/index.md

 Throughout my postgraduate candidature, I've worked in a variety of roles, with highlights listed under [Professional Activities](/_pages/professional_activities/).
 You can find publications stemming from my research under [Publications](/_pages/publications/).
 Open-source code and project contributions can be found on my [GitHub](https://github.com/djmorris7).
 I've also had the opportunity to teach many courses in a range of capacities (course coordinator, project supervisor, tutor, and marker) at the University of Adelaide, detailed under [Teaching](/_pages/teaching/).

-If you're interested in my research or have any questions, feel free to reach out—I’m always happy to discuss ideas and learn about others' work.
+If you're interested in my research or have any questions, feel free to reach out.
+I’m always happy to discuss ideas and learn about others' work.